Time-constrained iterative workflow

 Other team members can optionally review the aim and output of the iteration board, review the list of issues already listed, and write out any potential issues as needed to complete the iteration aim.

 During the meeting, someone will share their screen (if virtual) and the team goes through the tasks on the board together.
-We’ll discuss and decide or agree on the iteration goal (the “increment” or “milestone”).
-If relevant, we can also brainstorm any other tasks that are needed needed to complete the increment or milestone.
+We’ll discuss and decide or agree on the iteration goal (the “increment” or “milestone”) and the end date.

 During the iteration

-We have a guide that describes in a bit more detail in how we work on tasks during an iteration.
-In general though, throughout the iteration, we will:
+We have a guide that describes in detail how we work on tasks during an iteration.

 End of iteration